1897 Chicago mayoral election

-winning a majority of the vote and defeating independent Republican John Maynard Harlan, Republican nominee Nathaniel C. Sears, independent Democrat Washington Hesing, as well as several minor candidates.
+winning a majority of the vote and defeating independent Republican John Maynard Harlan (an alderman), Republican nominee Nathaniel C. Sears, independent Democrat Washington Hesing (the former Chicago postmaster), as well as several minor candidates.
 Harrison carried a 26.7 point lead over second-place finisher Harlan, a margin greater than Harlan's vote share itself.

 Incumbent Republican mayor George Bell Swift declined to seek reelection.

-Harrison won the Democratic Party's nomination by acclamation at its city nominating convention, being unopposed after opponents for the nomination withdrew their candidacies, including Superior Court of Cook County Judge John Barton Payne and President of the Chicago Board of Education Alfred S. Trude.
+Harrison won the Democratic Party's nomination by acclamation at its city nominating convention, being unopposed after opponents for the nomination withdrew their candidacies, including Superior Court of Cook County Judge John Barton Payne and President of the Chicago Board of Education A. S. Trude.
+Sears secured the Republican Party nomination as a compromise candidate.

 The election was held on April 6.

+Background

+In November 1896, the Republican presidential ticket (headed by William McKinley) performed strongly in the city, receiving approximately 200,000 votes.

 Nominations

 The election had held the record for being the Chicago mayoral election to have the most candidates running on the ballot for 122 years, until the 2019 Chicago mayoral election surpassed it.

 Democratic

-The Democratic nomination went the Carter Harrison Jr., son of the late former mayor Carter Harrison Sr., who was assassinated in 1893 while serving his fifth term as mayor.
+The Democratic nomination went the Carter Harrison IV, son of the late former mayor Carter Harrison III (who had been assassinated in 1893 while serving his fifth term as mayor).

 Considered to be young and charismatic, and the namesake of his popular father, in 1896 a number of political actors began to court Harrison as a potential mayoral candidate for 1897.
 In 1896 the Harrison Club, which had been founded by his father at the start of the decade in the hopes of forming the base of a political machine, but which had gone defunct following his fathers' assassination, was revived.

 During his pursuit of the nomination, Harrison aligned himself with William Jennings Bryan, 1896 Democratic presidential nominee.

 Harrison's potential candidacy began to accrue the backing of political players of the Chicago Democratic Party scene.
 Chief among these was Robert Emmett "Bobby" Burke, who abandoned his initial support for the candidacy of Superior Court of Cook County judge John Barton Payne in order to back Harrison.

 John Barton Payne was broadly-liked, but did not arouse strong enthusiasm, and was criticized by some Democrats for his tepid support of William Jennings Bryan's presidential candidacy.
 Payne ultimately abandoned his plans to run after being discouraged by the greatly enthusiastic response which Harrison received for his opening speech at the January 8, 1897 Jackson Day Celebration.

-Another challenger to Harrison was Alfred S. Trude.
+Another challenger to Harrison was A. S. Trude.
 Trude, whose long political service had been admired by John Peter Altgeld, unsuccessfully sought Atgeld's endorsement.
 He ultimately withdrew as well.

 Atgeld backed Harrison after Trude's withdrawal.

 At the city's Democratic Party nominating convention, Harrison faced no open opposition.
 Harrison's former challenger Trude introduced Harrison's name for nomination by acclamation.